FC7W03 - Work Related Learning (2022/23)

 4. Academic visit

-In the case of the FOC VBE – students (and their project teams) will be supervised by an academic with additional supervision, support and feedback from a selected FOC VBE management team.
+In the case of in-house University provision – students (and their project teams) will be supervised by an academic with additional supervision, support and feedback from a selected management team.

 The employer/academic supervisors will produce an end-of-placement feedback to evaluate the knowledge and skills demonstrated by the student.

-The student needs to submit a work related learning portfolio and give a presentation at the end.
-These enable the student to summarize the work experience, reflect on their learning and the experiences gained from the placement and to develop action learning plans for the future.
+The student needs to submit a work related learning portfolio at the end.
+These enable the student to summarise the work experience, reflect on their learning and the experiences gained from the placement and to develop action learning plans for the future.

 LO1: demonstrate s/he can operate effectively as an independent learner in a supervised work environment, including the selection and application of appropriate methods and procedures to required tasks.